 No one is talking about this agreement for one very simple reason: By 2024, Donald Trump will be gone from office, and the next person along will be able to sign the United States up to the compact and all it entails.
 If those who wish to cede more power – the power over immigration laws and regulations – to a supranational body were to berate the president today over his withdrawal, the American people would then be aware that such a compact exists.
 It is far easier to sign the nation’s sovereignty away if no one knows it’s happening.

 Sadly, a successful trade deal does not rely only on two leaders sitting down over a few pots of steaming hot coffee.
-The groundwork, propositions, and outlines are done by civil servants, by a permanent, deep-rooted layer of government … and they don’t even want your country to exist, let alone prosper.We value your comments!
-Please weigh in on our comment section below.
+The groundwork, propositions, and outlines are done by civil servants, by a permanent, deep-rooted layer of government … and they don’t even want your country to exist, let alone prosper.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com